stevenbowler/llama-2-70b-chat-agent/README.md

 This is copied from github/pinecone-io repo

-Will modify original model used from 70b to 7b, trial
+Modified original model to use 7b instead of 7b, trial

+Chat results were very similar with the 7b model

 This will be run in Google Colab due to the GPU requirements